AdrienHorgnies/bcqueue/README.md

 - The first and second steps are mutually exclusive and follow each other without interruption.

 The queue comes in two version : M/M/1 (CLI option `--mm1`) or MAP/PH/1 (CLI option `--mapph1`).
+The "transactions selection" step can be changed to prioritize transactions with higher fees (CLI option `--fees`).
+If the fees are enabled, transactions are assigned a fee following a truncated normal distribution.

 ## Parameters